jcesarperez/todo-rails/docs/01_environment_setup.md

 # Or use Better RSpec in VS Code:
 # 1. Open the spec file in the editor
+# 2. Look for "Better RSpec" panel in the left sidebar
-# 2. Click the play icon next to "Smoke Test" or in the Better RSpec sidebar
+# 3. Click the play icon next to "Smoke Test"
 ```

 Expected output: